newrelic/nr1-workshop/lab5/INSTRUCTIONS.md

 ## Step 2: Using the NerdGraphQuery components

 The `NerdGraphQuery` component returns set of data when making a query.
 The `loading`, `error`, and `data` objects that are all accessible from a child function within the `NerdGraphQuery`.
-Next we'll make some updated to our `index.js` file to output our account list on the screen
+Next we'll make some changes to our `index.js` file to output our account list on the screen.

 1. Update your import statement in the `index.js` files with the code below to add the `Spinner` and `BlockText` from the `nr1` library: